finos/zenith/primers/artificial-intelligence/README.md

+﻿---
+id: artificial-intelligence
+title: "Artificial Intelligence Primer: Introduction to the Subject"
+---

-﻿# Artificial Intelligence Primer: Introduction to the Subject
+# Artificial Intelligence Primer: Introduction to the Subject

 ## [Introduction to Artificial Intelligence](#_toc140607934)
 [Definition and Overview](#_toc140607935)\